augustovictor/software-architecture-specialization/README.md

 #### Conceptual Integrity
 - It is about designing and implementing a software in a consistent manner.
 As if it was written by one person;
-- To achieve this we should have a well defined design or architecture;
+- To achieve this we should have a well defined design and architecture;
 - Decisions on how the system will be designed and implemented;

 ### Generalization Principles